-The Psychology of Resentment: 5 Reasons It Sticks Around (and How to Release It)
+The Psychology of Resentment: 3 Reasons It Sticks Around (and How to Release It)

 I have a client who struggles with resentment at work.
-I asked him to view the conflict through two lenses: one where his colleague was undermining him, and another with a more neutral interpretation that might have eased the resentment.
-But the emotion was so raw he couldn’t get there—in both cases, he landed back in resentment.
+I asked him to try and view the conflict through two lenses: one where his colleague was undermining him, and another with a more neutral interpretation.

 Why Resentment Loops So Easily

 2. Illusion of power.
 Resentment can feel like power: “If I let go, they get away with it.”
-Holding on can feel safer than releasing but this is an illusion.
+Holding on can feel safer than releasing (but this is an illusion).

 How to Release It: What’s the Core Belief?